elecasali/Software_exam/README.md

 #### Keras U-Net Model Execution

-We set a fixed random seed for reproducibility and generate a random 64x64 grayscale image (batch=1, height=64, width=64, channels=1).
-The input is normalized to the [0, 1] range.
+A fixed random seed is set for reproducibility, and a random 64x64 grayscale image (batch=1, height=64, width=64, channels=1) is generated.
+The input is then normalized to the [0, 1] range.

 ```python
 np.random.seed(1)